Semistability, modular lattices, and iterated logarithms: Introduction

-holds and in which all ascending and descending chains eventually stabilize.
-Besides providing a natural level of generality, there are interesting examples of modular lattices which do not come from abelian categories, for instance normal subgroups of a finite group, or semistable subbundles (of the same slope) of a semistable Arakelov bundle
+Suppose $E$ is an object in an artinian abelian category, e.g. a quiver representation.
+The set $L$ of subobjects of $E$, partially order by inclusion, enjoys the following properties crucial for our purposes: \begin{itemize} \item $L$ is a \textbf{lattice}: Any two elements $a,b$ have a least upper bound $a\vee b$ and greatest lower bound $a\wedge b$. \item \textbf{modularity}: If $a\leq b$ then $(x\wedge b)\vee a=(x\vee a)\wedge b$ for all $x\in L$. \item \textbf{finite length}: There is a global upper bound on the length of any chain $a_1<a_2<\ldots<a_n$ of elements in $L$. \end{itemize} In the first part of the paper we will work in the general context of finite length modular lattices.
+Besides providing a natural level of generality, there are interesting examples of modular lattices which do not come from abelian categories, for instance normal subgroups of a finite group, or semistable subbundles (of the same slope) of a semistable Arakelov bundle.

-As a first example, which hints at a connection with Hodge theory, let $V$ be a finite dimensional vector space with nilpotent endomorphism $N:V\to V$.
-This is an object in the category $\mathcal A$ of finite dimensional $K[x]$-modules.
-Let $X:K_0(\mathcal A)\to \RR$ assign to each object its dimension.
-The weight filtration can be described as the unique filtration $V_{\leq\lambda}$ of $V$ by $\lambda\in\frac{1}{2}\mathbb Z$ such that $N(V_{\leq\lambda})\subset V_{\leq\lambda-1}$ and $N^k$ induces an isomorphism $\mathrm{Gr}_{k/2}V\to\mathrm{Gr}_{-k/2}V$ for any positive integer $k$.
-This is, up to relabeling, what Griffiths calls the Picard--Lefschetz filtration induced by $N$ in \cite{griffiths70}, see also \cite{schmid73}.
-When $N$ is the logarithm of the unipotent part of the monodromy, it gives the weight filtration on the limiting mixed Hodge structure on the vanishing cohomology of an isolated hypersurface singularity.

-It turns out that our weight filtration admits a refinement, which is constructed iteratively and with subquotients labelled by $\RR^\infty$ with the lexicographical order.
-With a view towards the relation with asymptotics of ODEs, one should think of this $\RR^\infty$ as the space of functions